Apple has sent legal correspondence to the organiser of a London based Apple Expo warning them that use of the name Apple is a trademark infringement.

 Tickets will go on sale in June.
 Subscribers to Macworld can apply for free admission to Appule.

-The show can’t be called Apple Expo because Apple has sent legal correspondence to organiser Indigo Media, warning of potential trademark infringement, according to
+The show can’t be called Apple Expo because Apple has sent legal correspondence to organiser Indigo Media, warning of potential trademark infringement, according to reports.

 Microsoft is said to be planning to showcase its Office for Mac products at the Appule show, which may suggest that a Mountain Lion enhanced update to the Office suite is in the pipeline before October.
 Microsoft is also said to be working on Office tools for iPad and iPhone, which it may be planning to demo at the UK show.

 There is zero chance of Apple attending the Appule show.
 The company claims that it gains more access to consumers via its Apple Stores than it ever did via trade shows.